MrBoB1989/MrBoB1989/README.md

 - 👋 Hi, I’m @MrBoB1989
-- 👀 I’m interested making a
+- 👀 I’m interested in almost everything.
+Probably because iam pretty new to the whole field of coding
 - 🌱 I’m currently learning <strong> html </stong> and <strong> css </strong>
 - 💞️ I’m looking to collaborate on everything that is low lvl entry.
 - 📫 How to reach me you can reach me thrue the DM function or on Twitter @FabioMzH